Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Well, Europe, we talked about a bit.
-We've got in Europe – we would expect Industrial recovery first but Institutional improved throughout the year.
-So, I think overall, we'd expect to have a pretty good year in terms of top line performance in Europe.
+We've got in Europe, we would expect Industrial recovery first but Institutional improved throughout the year.
+So I think overall, we'd expect to have a pretty good year in terms of top line performance in Europe.
 We're up about 2.5% in the second quarter after being slightly negative in the first quarter.
 So, it was a pretty strong sequential recovery, if you will.

 In terms of raw materials, they're biting us in Europe.
 No doubt about it.
 We have the same story there.
 It takes us a while to recover via pricing, but we're starting to get pricing in Europe as well.
 And we expect a kind of tried-and-true formula we've talked which is absolute raw material cost coverage, year one and margin recovery, year two.
 Sometimes we do it in a little more accelerated basis, but it's not a bad way to think about it.